ciwwan1980/game-of-throne/README.md

 ## Requirements

-Create create a single page application.
+Create a single page application.
 The SPA should display all houses of Game of Thrones.
 If you click on one of the houses, you should be taken to a details page with more information.

 ## Reflection